garagehive/garagehive.github.io/docs/garagehive-posted-archived-documents.md

 *   **Posted Purchase Invoices** - This is shows any purchases made within the Company, including any Utility Bills, Tyre Disposal Charges, any invoices which are not linked to a job.

--   Also, If a Purchase Order has been posted incorrectly either to the wrong , within Posted Purchase Credit Memos, you can [Correct or Cancel a Purchase Order](https://docs.garagehive.co.uk/docs/garagehive-correct-or-cancel-a-purchase-order.html "Correct or Cancel a Purchase Order").
+-   Also, If a Purchase Order has been posted incorrectly either to the wrong , within Posted Purchase Credit Memos, you can [Correct or Cancel a Purchase Order](https://docs.garagehive.co.uk/docs/garagehive-correct-or-cancel-a-purchase-order.html "Correct or Cancel a Purchase Order"){:target="_blank"}.

 ##  Posted Credit Memos